a-b-street/abstreet/docs/design/traffic_sim.md

 (could mention borders or not, maybe footnote)

 Don't worry about parking, pedestrians, bicycles, or buses.
-These things are all important to A/B Street, but we'll ad them in later.
+These things are all important to A/B Street, but we'll add them in later.

 ## Disrete-time model